-Contents Pa ge
+Contents Page

 How to contact us 1

 Important things to know 2

 Why are we doing the TREAT study?
 2

-Why have I been asked to take part in the TREAT study?
+Why have my child been asked to take part in the TREAT study?
 2

-What will I have to do if I take part?
+What will my child have to do if they take part?
 2-3

 Timeline of visits 4

-How will I know which treatment I will have?
+How will I know which treatment my child will have?
 4

 What are the possible benefits of taking part?
 4

 What are the possible risks of taking part?
-5-8
+4-8

-What medicines/products should I avoid while taking methotrexate?
-6
+What medicines/products should my 6

+child avoid while taking methotrexate? •

-What medicines/products should I avoid while taking ciclosporin?
-8
+What medicines/products should my 8

+child avoid while taking ciclosporin?

 Monitoring throughout the study 8

 Pregnancy 8

 What is the bio-bank?
 9

-Do I have to take part?
+Does my child have to take part?
 9

 What if I change my mind?
 9

-Will my participation be kept confidential?
+Will my child's participation be kept confidential?
 9

 Study promotion 9

 What if there is a problem?
 10

-Additional information about the study 10
+Additional information about the study , 10

 Consent form 11